 With snowfall on Mount Fuji, imperial palaces flanked by landscaped gardens, and temples honoring ancient Japanese architecture, Japan shares natural wonders and is culturally inspiring.
 By exploring this guide, you will learn more about what the country is known for and what to expect when you visit.

-Whether you want to discover the best time to visit or find out what food to try, here are the most important travel questions answered and additional tips.
+Whether you want to discover the best time to do so or find out what food to try, here are the most important travel questions answered and additional tips.

 Japan is open to American travelers.

-Beyond Japan, most countries are open to travelers, with Asia popular among US vacationers.
-You can explore more destination options in our guide on Where Americans Can Travel Right Now.
+Beyond Japan, most countries are open to travelers, with Asia increasing in popularity among US vacationers.
+You can explore more destination options in our guide on where Americans can travel now.

 Learn more: Plan Your Trip to Japan

 The best time to visit Japan is during March and April or October and November.
-The cherry blossom season falls between March and April, and October and November feature the red leaves of Kyoto’s fall, particularly beautiful times of the year to visit.
+The cherry blossom season falls between March and April, and October and November feature the red leaves of Kyoto’s fall, particularly beautiful times to visit.

 The second half of May begins to warm up for the summer season, bringing pleasant weather and crowds.
 But the temperatures rise further in June, contributing to tsuyu, the rainy season.
 Therefore, we recommend skipping summer in favor of spring and fall, with winter, January through March, another excellent option for visiting hot springs and the Japanese Alps.